rust-in-blockchain/rust-in-blockchain/content/newsletters/rib-newsletter-28.md

 date: 2021-10-06
 categories:
   - "newsletters"
-summary: "_TODO_"
+summary: "Welcome to the #28 edition of Rust in Blockchain, the monthly newsletter about Rust, distributed systems, cryptography, and other industry topics.
+This month, we spotlight two cryptographic projects and examine a few substrate blockchains."
 ---

 Welcome to the #28 edition of Rust in Blockchain, the monthly newsletter about Rust, distributed systems, cryptography, and other industry topics.
 [Previous: #27](/newsletters/rib-newsletter-27/).

 It's been a while since we've taken a look at Polkadot / Substrate,